One-dimensional Stark operators in the half-line: Introduction and statement of results

 with domain in $L^2(\R_+)$, occur naturally in the context of quantum-mechanical operators with spherical symmetry; here $q$ plays the role of a small perturbation of $f$ in some suitable sense.
 The spectral analysis of this kind of operators have attracted considerable attention for various choices of the dominant term $f$, usually in connection with well-known special functions.
 Most remarkable among them are the investigations concerning perturbed Bessel operators \cite{ahm2,car,car2,guliyev,kst,kst2,kt,kt2} (corresponding to $f(x)=l(l+1)x^{-2}$, $l\ge -1/2$), and perturbed harmonic oscillator in the half-line \cite{chelkak2.5,chelkak3} (in this case $f(x)=x^{2}$); the latter is closely related to the spectral analysis of perturbed harmonic oscillator in the whole real line \cite{chelkak1,chelkak2}.

 In this paper we consider self-adjoint operators associated with a differential expression of the form

 acting in the space $L^2(\R_+)$, where $q$ is a real-valued function that lies in $L^1(\R_+)$.
 Self-adjoint operators are defined by adjoining to $\tau$ a standard boundary condition (see Section~\ref{sec:preliminaries}) at the left endpoint.
-Due to a limitation of the method adopted in this work, we only consider Dirichlet ($\varphi(0)=0$) and Neumann ($\varphi'(0)=0$) boundary conditions; let $H^D$ and $H^N$ denote the corresponding self-adjoint operators.
+For the sake of brevity, we only consider Dirichlet ($\varphi(0)=0$) and Neumann ($\varphi'(0)=0$) boundary conditions; let $H^D$ and $H^N$ denote the corresponding self-adjoint operators.

 Clearly the unperturbed case $q\equiv0$ can be solved explicitly.
 For in this case a square-integrable solution to the associated eigenvalue problem is given by the Airy function of the first kind $\ai(z)$ so